 is a failure to post or if there is a shortfall in the security deposit posted - as compared to the claim liabilities to be paid out - this liability would be unsecured and the Security Fund would need to assess the private self insured community to collect the remaining funds needed.

-This exception is needed to make it clear that even if there was an alternative composite deposit in place when the next default would occur, any unfunded liability of a defaulting self insurer is not somehow by the alternative composite deposit.
+This exception is needed to make it clear that even if there was an alternative composite deposit in place when the next default would occur, any unfunded liability of a defaulting self insurer is not somehow automatically secured by the alternative composite deposit.
 Otherwise, the Security Fund would have no ability to recover deposit shortfalls from the estate of the self insurer or the defaulting self insurer as the Fund currently has under Labor Code Section 3701.5(e).
 Deposit shortfalls would result from increased deposit requirements related to understated liabilities found during an audit, new additions to self insurance, changes in credit worthiness that would require a deposit to be posted under Labor Code Section 3701, etc. In any of these situations, if the self insurers failed to post the deposit required and then defaulted on payment of its claims, the Security Fund would remain responsible to pay the shortfall but could still seek recovery for the security deposit required but not posted.
 For clarity and for consistency between the statutes and regulations, this exclusion is needed.

 (8) Any current or former private self insured employer that has failed to post the full amount of any security deposit required by the Manager pursuant to Labor Code Section 3701 for more than 60 consecutive days.